Open Admissions

 Existing Open Admissions App - Patient Data Not Available for Privacy Reasons

--Organizing patient populations: viewing patients by admission type allows for intuitive outreach priorities
+- Organizing patient populations: viewing patients by admission type allows for intuitive outreach priorities

--Clearer critical path: standardize CTA buttons to guide users effortlessly through important tasks
+- Clearer critical path: standardize CTA buttons to guide users effortlessly through important tasks

--Simplified filtering: reducing complexity & introduce new tools like 'Reset' and an 'Overdue' toggle
+- Simplified filtering: reducing complexity & introduce new tools like 'Reset' and an 'Overdue' toggle

-Creating Priorities
+Creating priorities

 To ensure design efforts were focused, I created a prioritization matrix to align the team on what mattered most based on findings from the Audit.